Jonny Murphy: Rotherham Titans

 In May 2018, it was announced that Murphy had joined Rotherham Titans for the 2017–18 season.
 He made his debut for the side on 9 September 2017, when he came on as a replacement against Doncaster Knights in the Championship.
 Murphy made a total of 12 appearances in the competition.
 He also played five times in the 2017–18 British and Irish Cup, scoring two tries.
 Murphy made his final appearance for the Titans on 10 March 2018, when he played against Ealing Trailfinders.
 He left Rotherham at the end of the season, returning to Ireland to join Connacht.

 Connacht

 It was announced in May 2018 that Murphy had signed for Connacht.
 He joined the side ahead of the 2018–19 season.
+He played four seasons in Galway, before being released before the 2022-23 season.

 International

 Murphy has represented Ireland internationally at under-age level.
 He was part of the Irish under-18 club side in 2009 and 2010.
 He also played for the under-19 side.
 In May 2011, Murphy was named in Mike Ruddock's Ireland under-20 squad for the upcoming Junior World Cup.
 He made his sole appearance for the side on 26 June 2011, when he came on as a replacement against Wales.